s-goldman/Dusty-Evolved-Star-Kit/docs/grids.rst

 The number of unique models and the filesize of each grid are specified next to the grid names below.

+The models assume a standard `MRN`_ grain size distribution from 0.005 - 0.25 microns.
+The DUSTY code uses an exact calculation of the wind density distribution by solving the hydrodynamics equations as a set coupled to radiative transfer.
+This calculation extends to a distance of 10,000 times the inner radius (density type = 3, within the DUSTY code).

 Oxygen-rich DUSTY model grids
 =============================